 Charcoal rot in potato plants develops from Macrophomia phaseolina.
 This is a soil-borne fungus that overwinters in soil and in plant debris.
 It is most prevalent in periods of hot, dry weather.
 Soil types that favor development of potato charcoal rot are sandy or gritty on hills or compacted zones.
 These sites tend to dry out quickly and encourage development of the disease.

 The fungus also can be spread through infected seed.
-There are no resistant cultivars, so certified disease free seed is essential to controlling charcoal rot in potato plants.
+There are no resistant cultivars, so certified disease-free seed potatoes are essential to controlling charcoal rot in potato plants.
 Stress also encourages disease formation.
 Often, plants will show no signs until the end of the season when temperatures are getting hotter and after flowering.

-It is not only important to select disease free seed or plants but to rotate the crop every 2 years to a non-favored plant such as wheat.
+It is not only important to select disease free seed potatoes or plants but to rotate the crop every two years to a non-favored plant such as wheat.
 Allow plenty of circulation between plants to prevent crowding and the stress associated with such growing conditions.

 Maintain average soil moisture.
 Avoid tilling and use an organic mulch around potatoes to conserve moisture.
 Provide adequate phosphorus and potassium as well as nitrogen to encourage plant growth and overall health.